 Chemical weapons use the toxic properties, as opposed to the explosive properties, of chemical substances to produce physiological effects on an enemy.
-Classic chemical weapons, such as chlorine and phosgene, were used as choking and blood agents, which caused respiratory damage and asphyxiation.
+Classic chemical weapons, such as chlorine and phosgene, were employed during World War I and consisted primarily of commercial chemicals used as choking and blood agents, which caused respiratory damage and asphyxiation.
 Nerve agents, one of the most lethal forms of chemical weapons, were discovered by German researchers in the 1930s.